tobper/ObjectCompare/README.md

 1. IEnumerable&lt;T&gt; check

-   Objects are equal if the type implements `IEnumerable<T>`, the enumerables are of the same length and all the items are equal.
+   Objects are equal if the type implements `IEbumerable<T>`, all the items are equal and the enumerables are of the same length.

 1. Member check